finopsfoundation/framework/_vendor-members/_template.md

 - Training Provider

 certified-status:
-- FCSP
+- FinOps Certified Service Provider
-- FCP
+- FinOps Certified Platform
-- FTP
+- FinOps Training Partner

 # Product(s) or service overview maximum character count is 1000 the rest will be truncated and hidden automatically on your page
 product-overview: